jianshu93/usearch_wrapper/README.md

 Exact sequence variance (e.g. ASV) will be generated using the unoise2/3 algorithm (Edgar 2016,bioRxive, https://doi.org/10.1101/081257).
 We do not recommend this method because ASVs can artificially split bacterial genomes into separate clusters (Scholss 2021, bioRxive, https://doi.org/10.1101/2021.02.26.433139) and thus overestimation of species diversity (https://aem.asm.org/content/79/19/5962) due to 16S copy numer while OTU clustering at 97% identity is less easily subjected to this issue.

+There are a number of ways to correct for 16S copy numbers via searching in the microbial genomic database.
+However, all those methods perform poorly because of large variation in 16S copies even in close related genomes(More than 99.9% genome similarity) (https://link.springer.com/article/10.1186/s40168-018-0420-9).
+What we suggest is to use presence-absence OTU table at the same time though this will not take into account the abundance of the same genome speceis in each sample.
+I am very interested in developing tools to correct the 16S copy bias considering the fact that we have a much large complete microbial genome database.

 Options:
 -d directory contains raw forward and reverse reads, must end with _R1.fq and _R2.fq, .1.fastq and .2.fastq, .R1.fastq and .R2.fastq, .R1.fq and .R2.fq, .1.fq and .2.fq